Optimized

 user flow: reviewuser flow: bopisuser flow: cvvuser flow: paymentsuser flow: addressuser flow: dropship

-Simplified Examples of Checkout User Flows
+Examples of the Refined User Flows

 Guiding New Customers